 5. What’s the performance gap – which core capabilities do we need to develop? (knowledge, skills, mindset)?

 The salesforce needs to acquire technical and product knowledge about the e-car features, acquire the relevant knowledge to position the e-car USPs versus the fuel-powered cars related to customer needs and develop the sales skills needed to convince those customers and realize sales.
-We can use available big data to analyse the current capabilities, including those of the top performers and what distinguishes them in terms of capabilities.
+We can use available big data to analyze the current capabilities, including those of the top performers and what distinguishes them in terms of capabilities.

 6. Do you believe that a learning solution for the salesforce is THE answer to develop new core skills (can the problem be addressed by L&D?)?

-Given our experience with launching new cars we believe that a learning solution is necessary to enable the salesforce to acquire the relevant knowledge and skills.
+Given our experience with launching new cars, we believe that a learning solution is necessary to enable the salesforce to acquire the relevant knowledge and skills.
 We believe a blended solution with assessment features works best.
-In addition we need to set-up a knowledge management infrastructure and a community where the sales staff can build and share e-car knowledge via social learning.
+In addition, we need to set-up a knowledge management infrastructure and a community where the sales staff can build and share e-car knowledge via social learning.

 7. What kind of learning solution do you need based on your experience and knowledge of the salesforce?

 We rely on L&D to provide expert advice on designing the best learning solution.
 Based on previous experience we prefer a blended solution with assessment features in order to personalize as much as possible.
-In parallel we want to co-create a knowledge management infrastructure and a community where the sales staff can acquire and share relevant e-car knowledge via social learning.
+In parallel, we want to co-create a knowledge management infrastructure and a community where the sales staff can acquire and share relevant e-car knowledge via social learning.